aspose-total/Aspose.Total-Products/total/en/python-net/conversion/dotx-to-xls/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a DOTX to XLS conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+<h2>Why to Convert</h2>

+Converting a DOTX file to XLS format is a common requirement for Python developers.
+DOTX is a Microsoft Word template file, which is used to create documents with a consistent look and feel.
+It is a great way to ensure that all documents created from the template have the same formatting, layout, and design.
+On the other hand, XLS is a Microsoft Excel format, which is used to store data in a tabular format.
+Converting DOTX to XLS allows users to store the data in a structured format and also to perform calculations on the data.

+<h2>How Aspose.Total helps for dotx to xls conversion</h2>

+Aspose.Total for Python via .NET API is a comprehensive package of various APIs that can help automate the conversion process.
+It is a powerful set of APIs that can help developers to work with different file formats.
+The API can be used to convert DOTX to HTML and then save the HTML into XLS format.
+The API provides a simple and efficient way to convert DOTX to XLS without any manual intervention.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOTX file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+The conversion process is mainly in two steps.
+Firstly, the Aspose.Words for Python via .NET API is used to convert the DOTX file to HTML.
+After that, the Excel Python API Aspose.Cells for Python via .NET is used to save the created HTML into the desired Microsoft Excel format.
+The API provides a wide range of features that can help developers to customize the output file as per their requirements.
+It also provides a number of options to control the output file size and quality.

+Overall, Aspose.Total for Python via .NET API is a great solution for developers who are looking for an efficient way to convert DOTX to XLS.
+The API provides a simple and efficient way to automate the conversion process and also provides a wide range of features to customize the output file.

 {{% /blocks/products/pf/feature-page-summary %}}